ga0357r/cheat-sheets/books/multiplayer_game_programming_architecting_networked_games_Joshua-Glazier_Sanjay-Madhav.md

 - Local Area Network(LAN) Games: several computers connected to each other over a relatively small area.
 LANs really took off with the proliferation of the ethernet.
 DOOM 1993 was the progenitor of modern networked games supporting up to 4 players in a single game session

 - Online Games: players connect over some large network with geographically distant computers.
 In the late 1990s online games like id Software's Quake(1996) and Epic Game's Unreal (1998) took off.
-The major consideration when working with online games is latency.
+The major consideration when working with online games is **latency**, the amount of time it takes for data to travel over the network.
+Services like Xbox Live and PlayStation Network help with multiplayer scalability.

+- Massively Multiplayer Online(MMO) Games: online multiplayer games are limited per session(4 to 32), however, in MMOs hundreds or thousands of players can join in a single game session.
+For example, Ultima Online(1997), EverQuest(1999), World of Warcraft(2004).

+Architecting an MMO is a complex technical challenge, most of the techniques necessary to create an MMO are well beyond the scope of this book.
+The foundation for creating a smaller scale networked game  is more important to understand before creating an MMO.
 ## The Internet

 ## Berkeley Sockets